Chaz Stevens: Satan or Silence project

 In January 2016, Stevens erected an upside-down cross outside the city hall of Hallandale Beach.
 Stevens said it symbolized "Satanology", which he invented, and he placed it in response to a manger and menorah placed there during the holiday season, and to Hallandale mayor Joy Cooper's attempt to put an "In God We Trust" banner in commission chambers.
 The cross bore the inscription "In Chaz We Trust.
 All Others Pay Cash."

-Throughout March 2016, another Stevens-founded group called the Church of Satanic Activism protested presidential candidate Donald Trump at various events by wearing a giant penis costume with Trump's face.

 In November 2016, Stevens asked that the School District of Palm Beach County, which had allowed religious groups to pay to display promotional banners at its schools, allow him to put up a fence banner endorsing Satanology at Boca Raton High School.
 In response, the school district decided to stop accepting new applications for banners from religious groups.

 Retirement from activism and work for ESAD International

-In 2016, Stevens announced his retirement from activism to focus on entrepreneurship, his "remote mental healthcare business".
-This was ESAD International, or ESADoggy, a business providing ESA letters to declare a pet as an emotional support animal, especially to allow them to accompany passengers on airplanes.
-ESAD works with a national network of licensed mental health clinicians that require a 45-minute assessment for issuing a letter.
+In 2016, Stevens retired from activism to focus on his "remote mental healthcare business", ESAD International, or ESADoggy, a business providing ESA letters to declare a pet as an emotional support animal, especially to allow them to accompany passengers on airplanes.

-The definition of emotional support animals is not strongly regulated, and Stevens has been cited in support of proposed Florida and Michigan laws to criminalize ESA fraud.
+The definition of emotional support animals is not strongly regulated, and Stevens supported proposed Florida and Michigan laws to criminalize ESA fraud.
 In August 2025, he filed suit against a Central Florida psychologist for ESA fraud, stating that he was able to obtain such a letter from her, without any verification, under an imaginary name for two imaginary dogs to help with imaginary conditions.